soheilasadeghian/HamiDiabet/README.md

 # HamiDiabet 🔥
-WebSite to provide services to diabetic patients (Website & web service Project With DB & JWT Authentication)
+WebSite to provide services to diabetic patients (Website & API Project With DB & JWT Authentication)

 :star: Star me on GitHub — it helps!